Xhelo99/KNN-Classifier-in-Azure-Cloud/README.md

       return fileName;
   }
 ```
-The dataset file is returned and next we are ready to run the SE experiment.
+The dataset file is returned and next, we are ready to run the SE experiment.

 ### Run the SE experiment
-To run the SE project we modify the Experiments class inside the MyExperiment project.
+To run the SE project we modify the `Experiments`class inside the `MyExperiment` project.
 We have
-Implemented the method that runs the experiment as follow:
+Implemented the method that runs the experiment as follows:

 ```csharp
   public Task<IExperimentResult> RunAsync(string inputData)
   {